With a little help from your friends: semi-cooperative games via Joker moves: Experiments

+\paragraph{Testing experiments.} We investigate the effectiveness of Joker strategies in their application in MBT, by comparing the Joker-based testing, as explained above, with randomized testing.
+In randomized testing, the tester selects an action (i.e. an input, or doing nothing) uniformly at random, or chooses to stop testing.
+In Joker-based testing the test case executes the actions of the Joker-inspired strategy, or decides to stop testing.
+By using Joker-inspired strategies as test cases, we allow for a fair and realistic (no use of Joker actions) comparison.

-\myparagraph{Case studies.} We applied our experiments on four case studies from \cite{VandenBosVaandragerJournal}: the opening and closing behaviour of the TCP protocol (26 states, 53 transitions) \cite{tcp}, an elaborate vending machine for drinks (269 states,687 transitions) \cite{vendmach,modelsward17} the Echo Algorithm for leader election (105 states, 275 transitions) \cite{fokkink2013distributed}, and a tool for file storage in the cloud (752 states, 1520 transitions) \cite{hughesdropbox,tretmansdropbox}.
+\paragraph{Case studies.} We applied our experiments on four case studies from \cite{VandenBosVaandragerJournal}: the opening and closing behaviour of the TCP protocol (26 states, 53 transitions) \cite{tcp}, an elaborate drinks vending machine for drinks (269 states,687 transitions) \cite{vendmach,modelsward17}, the Echo Algorithm for leader election (105 states, 275 transitions) \cite{fokkink2013distributed}, and the Dropbox functionality for file storage in the cloud (752 states, 1520 transitions) \cite{hughesdropbox,tretmansdropbox}.

-\textbf{Experimental setup.} For each case study, we randomly selected the different goal states: 5 for the (relatively small) TCP case study and 15 for the other cases.
-For each of these goals, we extract a Joker attractor strategy, and translate it via its corresponding Joker-inspired strategy, without Joker actions, to a test case, as described in \cite{mbtgames}.
-We run this Joker test case 10.000 times.
+\paragraph{Experimental setup.} For each case study, we randomly selected the different goal states: 5 for the (relatively small) TCP case study and 15 for the other cases.
+For each of these goals, we extract a Joker attractor strategy.
+Specifically, we compute Joker attractor strategies (\autoref{def:jokerstrat}) from the witnessed Joker attractor (\autoref{def:witness}), and take their Joker-inspired strategies (\autoref{def:insp}).
+If there were multiple resulting strategies for one goal state, we select one at random.
+Then we translate the obtained Joker-inspired strategies to test cases (one for each goal).
+Also, we translate the model-based testing model to a concurrent game.
+The latter two translations are performed as defined by Van den Bos and Stoelinga \cite{mbtgames}.
+We run each of the obtained Joker test cases 10.000 times.
 Also, we run 10.000 random test cases.
-A random test case chooses an action uniformly at random in any state.
-Test case execution is done according to the standard model-against-model testing approach \cite{VandenBosVaandragerJournal}.
-In this setup, an impartial SUT is simulated from the model, by making the simulation choose any action with equal probability.
-From the 10.000 test case runs for each goal of each case study, we compute: (1) the number of runs that reach the goal state, and (2) the average number of actions to reach the goal state, if a goal state was reached.
+A random test case chooses a possible Player 1 action at uniformly random.
+All Joker test cases and random test cases choose to stop testing with (the same) probability $p$, and choose an input action with probability $1-p$.